 PIN A SONG

-In the project curated by Sarp Keskiner, the locations to be marked with six-piece sets containing Ladino, Armenian, Greek, Turkish and English songs are going to refer to İzmir’s multi-linguistic and multi-cultural musical memory as well as putting forward the deletion, actually the transience, of the codes, languages, songs, memories and signs that are presumed by the residents to exist forever.
+In the project to be realized between September 18 and 23, 2017 and curated by Sarp Keskiner, the locations to be marked with six-piece sets containing Ladino, Armenian, Greek, Turkish and English songs are going to refer to İzmir’s multi-linguistic and multi-cultural musical memory before 1922, as well as putting forward the deletion, actually the transience, of the codes, languages, songs, memories and signs that are presumed by the residents to exist forever.

 Before each performance, Çağman is going to mark the location in a circular shape with salt, that has been enshrined immemorially.
 The video-documentary consisting of performances also referring to the deletion of the marked area with time is going to be screened as part of the final exhibitions of PORTIZMIR4.